xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

 ## Work in Progress

-"Think Different but Not Too Different"
+**"Think Different but Not Too Different"**

+*This paper demonstrates that trade driven by differing beliefs is increasingly likely to be mutually detrimental as these differences grow.*

-"Signaling in Information Design"
+**"Signaling in Information Design"**

+*I explore the equilibrium design of experiments in settings with two-dimensional uncertainty.*
 ## Teaching Experience

 * University of Warwick